ataraxia7899/REPO_LuckyUpgrades/README.md

 - **R.E.P.O** v0.3.2+
 - **BepInEx 5.4.x**
 - **All players must have the mod installed**
-- May conflict with other upgrade sync mods (e.g., SharedUpgrades)
+- May conflict with other upgrade sync mods

 ---